willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/README.md

 ### The sloppy way

-> Figure 1: The solid line shows global mean SSH calculated from annual-mean
+> Figure 1: The blue / green lines show standardized mean ADT for the northern
-> satellite-altimeter data.
-The dashed line shows a trend of 2.9cm/decade.
+> / southern tropics.

 This clearly is problematic:

 - Which data set and which variables from the data set were used?
 - Which data points / times / regions were included / excluded?
-- Was there any processing?
+- Was there any additional processing?
-- How was the trend estimated?

 ### A better way

-> Figure 1: The solid line shows global-mean SSH calculated from annual-means of
+> Figure 1: The blue / green line show standardized mean ADT for the northern /
-> daily absolute dynamic topography fields provided by Copernicus (SLTAC L4).
-> The dashed line shows a linear regression with slope 2.9cm/decade.
-As the
-> satellite-altimeter cannot determine sea-level under ice, all grid points that
-> are covered by ice at least once in the period from 1993 till 2016 are not
-> included in the global mean.
+> southern tropics.
+The lines represent spatial averages of daily absolute
+> dynamic topography from SLTAC between the Equator and 30N / 30S and the
+> Equator.

 We now know that

-- The Copernicus ADT fields were used.
+- The SLTAC ADT fields were used.
-- Annual-means were derived from daily data.
+- The authors used daily data.
-- The trend is from a linear regression.
-- Ice-covered grid points were excluded.
+- The data were spatially averaged.
-- Data from 1993 to 2017 were included.
+- Northern / southern tropics were defined as 0...30N, 30S...0.

 But still:

 - Can we be sure to find **exactly** the same data?
-- How did the authors treat leap-years?
-- How exactly did the authors do the linear regression?
+- How did the authors weight each grid point?
+- How did they standardize the data (common scale / different scales for North / South, etc.)?

+### Towards full reproducibility

 ## Infrastructure at Geomar